RyanFahim/Node.js-best-practice/README.md

   npm i
   ```

-  After installing node module run the server to start the project
+  After installing the node module run the server to start the project

   ```bash
   npm start
   ```

   ### How to use this code?
   This is only a boilerplate.
-You can clone the repository and rename it for your own purpose.
-If any issue or any suggestions, you can knock me at raihanfahim@gmail.com
+You can clone the repository and rename it for your purpose.
+If any issues or any suggestions, you can knock me at raihanfahim@gmail.com